astrokings/akguide/docs/eng/506combatrule.md

 ### 1) Passive Skill

 When in a rally battle, the passive skill is only applied to the user's ship.<br>
+However, if the hero with passive mobility is deployed, it will be applied to the same ship type as that of the commander.

 ### 2) Active Skill